nice-game-hints/zniw-adventure/ScatteredWoods/backpack.md

 "Can I take these leaves?" ^[Yes!
 They were just there temporarily.]
 "Do you know how to create a backpack?" ^[She echoes the Hesperonychus' sentiment - something durable to hold items, and a strap to keep it on your back.]

+If the game won't let you take the leaves, try talking to the strange winged dinosaur you saw on the right path.

 ## What else did she have to say?
 "About the husband you mentioned..." ^[He's been missing for months after checking on the pterosaurs in the area.]